salvacarrion/autonmt/docs/guide/data/datasets.md

 ds.build_vocabs(max_tokens=8000)  # → (src_vocab, tgt_vocab)
 ```

-Because the `Dataset` knows its own paths, the rest of the framework never does string
+Because the `ParallelCorpus` knows its own paths, the rest of the framework never does string
 surgery on directories — you pass the object around and ask it where things are.
 (The torch
 `Dataset` used at train time is a separate class,
 [`TranslationDataset`](../training/bucketing.md), built from these paths.)